soechitkaung/html-template/README.md

-# template
+# Remote Template

-Remote template for Bootstrap, AngularJS &amp; etc
+This is Sample files for Bootstrap, AngularJS &amp; etc